derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 ![](man/figures/README-unnamed-chunk-2-1.png)

-The last tremor or earthquake happened 58 km NE of Masjed Soleymān, Iran, and had a magnitude of 5.
-The most intense tremor or earthquake in the last month happened Mid-Indian Ridge and had a magnitude of 5.5, this was updated at 15/12, 2021 17:34.
+The last tremor or earthquake happened Gulf of Aden, and had a magnitude of 4.7.
+The most intense tremor or earthquake in the last month happened Mid-Indian Ridge and had a magnitude of 5.5, this was updated at 15/12, 2021 21:26.
 Thanks stackoverflow!!